HarryCS98/Greenfoot-Java-Game-Clone/README.md

-# Java Game using only the Swing GUI library with pathfinding algorthim
+# Java Game using only the Swing GUI library with pathfinding algorithm

 ### Contents of project